-- Top of the eighth request of clerics (I Chronicles 24:10), the request to which Zacharias, the dad of John the Baptist, had a place (Luke 1:5).
+- Top of the eighth request of clerics (I Chronicles 24:10), the proposal to which Zacharias, the dad of John the Baptist, had a place (Luke 1:5).

-The Bible lets us know that King Abijah, additionally called King Abijam or King Abiah, was the child of King Rehoboam and the dad of King Asa.
+The Bible tells us that King Abijah, King Abijam or King Abiah, was King Rehoboam’s child and King Asa’s dad.

 King Abijah’s endeavor to recover the northern ten (10) clans of Israel as a feature of his Kingdom prompted a battle between him and Jeroboam throughout his rule (1 Kings 15:3).
 Notwithstanding, King Abijah had a triumph over Israel toward the north.
-2 Chronicles 13 depicts a ferocious conflict wherein Abijah and his 400,000 men prevailed over Jeroboam with his 800,000 men.
+2 Chronicles 13 depicts a brutal conflict wherein Abijah, and his 400,000 men prevailed over Jeroboam with his 800,000 men.

 Read also: Enoch walked with God for 300 years.

 “And after her, he took Maachah the daughter of Absalom; which bare him Abijah, and Attai, and Ziza, and Shelomith.”

 During the rule of King Rehoboam, Israel split into two realms.
 The northern realm of Israel and the kingdom of Judah.
 When King Rehoboam, the paramount lord of Judah, kicked the bucket, his child Abijah, also called Abijam, was made a ruler.
 Lord Abijah reigned for three years in Jerusalem.
 His mom’s name was Maacah, likewise called Michaiah.